-Some swelling and redness can be expected for 24 hours following the procedure.
-A cold compress helps to reduce any swelling around the eye area.
+Some swelling and redness can be expected for up to 24 hours following a procedure.
+Cold compress helps to reduce any swelling around the eye area.
 The treated area must be kept clean.
 No makeup should be applied for several days.
 Some skin peeling and lightening of the applied color is normal.
 If any additional adjustments are desired, these will be made during your follow-up appointment.
 Regular routines usually can be resumed immediately after the procedure.
-However, tanning, swimming, or vigorous exercise should be avoided for a few days.
+However, tanning or swimming should be avoided for a few days.
 Normal healing times is between four to seven days.

 Is the procedure guaranteed?